hc7w2021/ColmarAcademy/readme.md

 ## Accessibility

 We believe in an inclusive experience.
 One which even the visually impaired can appreciate.
 Semantic HTML and ARIA roles have been added to improve the experience of these students, and a screen reader was installed and utilized for testing purposes.
+Finally as mentioned, serifs were removed from longer passages.

 ## A Note about the Developer